bahp/pyAMR/docs/source/index.rst

 such information which relay on plotting libraries such as ``matplotlib``, ``seaborn`` or ``plotly``.

-For a video demonstration visit the EPiC IMPOC Microbiology app (private)!
+For a video demonstration visit the EPiC IMPOC Microbiology app!

 .. raw:: html